jeffcardillo/BruteForceZipPasswordCrack/README.md

 ```
 In the above command the program will create every possible combination of password using "abcABC123@#" and from 3 to 6 characters in length.

+#### Future
+I lost a bit of steam since I discovered my password before completing this project.
+If I pick this project back up, I'd like to experiment with ForkJoin to parallelize the computations and reduce the overall time to solution.